* Secessionist leader accepts Dec. 21 election set by Madrid

 * Spanish High Court summons Puigdemont to testify this week

 * Puigdemont, in Brussels, says needs "guarantees" to return

-* Catalonia calm after it is put under direct Madrid rule (Add details on Puigdemont status in Belgium)
+* Catalonia calm after it is put under direct Madrid rule (Adds High Court summoning Puigdemont to testify Thursday)

 BRUSSELS/MADRID, Oct 31 (Reuters) - Catalonia's ousted leader Carles Puigdemont agreed on Tuesday to a snap election called by Spain's central government when it took control of the region to stop it breaking away, but he said the fight for independence would go on.